Immigrants and Refugees

 Many foreign-born residents thrive in Philadelphia County.
 Yet, low-income immigrants and refugees face unique barriers to accessing and utilizing quality care and services, particularly those who are not citizens.

-- The 2016 ACS found that only 65.9% of non-citizens in Philadelphia County have health insurance compared to 90.1% of naturalized citizens and 93.6% of US-born citizens.
+- The 2018 American Community Survey found that only 71.0% of non-citizens in Philadelphia County have health insurance compared to 91.2% of naturalized citizens and 94.5% of US-born citizens.

 - Nationally, the 2016 National Health Interview Survey (NHIS) found that 63% of non-citizen, low-income adults (below 200% of the federal poverty level) saw a medical professional in the past year versus 81% of U.S.-born, low-income adults.

-- According to the NHIS, only 56% of non-citizen, low-income children had a well-child check-up in the last year versus 84% of US-born, low-income children in citizen families (NHIS analysis by Dr. Leighton Ku).
+- According to the NHIS, only 56% of non-citizen, low-income children had a well-child check-up in the last year versus 84% of US-born, low-income children in citizen families (to read more NHIS analysis by Dr. Leighton Ku, click here).